-Tibellus Oblongus are also known as the running crab spider, and are one of 2 spider families using the crab spider name.
-They can be found in the Pacific northwest and California, including all west coast areas, except for Oregon.
+Tibellus Oblongus is also known as the running crab spider and is one of 2 spider families using the crab spider name.
+They can be found in the Pacific Northwest and California, including all west coast areas, except for Oregon.
 They can be observed throughout Vancouver Island.

 Running crab spiders, as their name implies, chase down their prey.
 Most other crab spiders perch on flowers and the leaves around them, waiting for prey to come to them.

 Adult members of this genus can reach up to15 mm in length.
 They are usually found above the ground surface, on low vegetation, foliage or herbaceous plants.
 It’s an ideal habitat for pursuing prey, as they, like a few other spider species, do not use webs.
 This genus was at one time considered a subfamily within the sedentary crab spiders.